On February 24, Russia launched a full-scale invasion of Ukraine.

 Celebrations

-So it all starts calmly and at home.
-However, big street celebrations soon follow.
+It all starts calmly and at home.
+However, street celebrations soon follow.
 Boys and girls prepare special songs and verses they take from house to house, entertaining their community in exchange for sweet gifts and tips.
-It is believed, the more carolers come to the home, the more fortune and wealth will be brought to the family during the following year.
+The more carolers come to the house, the more fortune and wealth will be brought to the family the following year, it is believed.

 Carolers in the Hutsul village of Kryvorivnia